maheshsabnis/DXC_Blazor_Traning/readme1.md

 		- The Blazor WebAssembly Project should show the Uploaded Files in the HTMl TAble as Preview
 		- The MAz Size Allowed for Upload OPeration is 15 MB
 			- The Server Must respond the error if the file size is more than 15 mb
+Date: 12-08-2021
+1. Write a Test for a Blazor Component, that when the Department is added by click on Save Button, the Table SHowing list of Department is added with a <tr><td> with Department Values
+	- Read the Sabe Button
+	- Call the Save() method
+	- Read the <table> with new <tr> with <td>s added in it